Freelance Writing for Beginners: 31 Things You NEED to Know

 Ok, so you’ve decided you want to become a freelance writer…great!

 I truly think freelance writing is the best way for beginners to get started building a business online.
-It’s a great way to bridge the gap from where you’re at now, to where you would really like to be in life.
+It’s a great way to bridge the gap from where you’re now to where you would really like to be in life.

-Over the last 12 years, we have helped thousands (literally) of people start freelance writing businesses, and in that time we’ve been asked just about every question imaginable.
+Over the last 14 years, we have helped thousands (literally) of people start freelance writing businesses, and in that time, we’ve been asked just about every question imaginable.

 However, most of the questions we get are all variations on the same thing.